InlandRevenue/Gateway_Services-Returns-and-Information/Service - Payday Filing/Employment Information/README.md

 	* Added new optional field‘hoursPaid’(EI line item)
 	* Added two new optional fields ‘priorPeriodGrossAdjustment’and ‘priorPeriodPAYEAdjustment’(EI line items)
 	* Added two new optional fields ‘totalPriorPeriodGrossAdjustment’ and ‘totalPriorPeriodPAYEAdjustment’
+	* the employeePayFrequency field has changed from optional to required
 	* Added three new optional fields ‘essEarnings’, ‘slcirDeductions’, ‘slborDeductions’(EI line items)
 	* Updated employeeName to allow 255 characters, previously this was 20
 	* Removed values from TaxCode table: ESS,SLCIR,SLBOR